 Created by doctors, Puracy Natural Baby Shampoo was specially developed for the most sensitive skin, including those with eczema and cradle cap.
 All of the ingredients are plant-based, non-toxic, hypoallergenic, free of harsh chemicals, and child and pet safe.
 For every purchase, a donation is made to local children and families that are less fortunate.
 This product is proudly made in the USA.
 The artwork on every bottle helps support local artists.
 If you aren’t completely satisfied with your purchase, a 100% satisfaction guarantee is offered.

 Parents can’t seem to get enough of this shampoo.
-They love its mild citrus scent, large quantity, and how quickly it heals cradle cap.
+They love its mild citrus scent, large quantity, and how quickly it will treat cradle cap.

 Elizabeth Parker Naturals Baby Shampoo